top of page

 Prof. Christian Garcia-Sepúlveda

 Prof. Garcia is a professor at the UASLP Medical School.
 He is the head of Human and Viral Genomic Laboratory.
-He is mainly interested in understanding population genetics, to detect new pathogenic viruses in Mexico and emerging viral diseases.
+He is mainly interested in understanding population genetics and detecting new pathogenic viruses in Mexico and emerging viral diseases.
 He is part of our Zika virus project and co-PI in a project to find Bunyaviruses in wild mice.

 Prof. Omar González-Ortega

 Prof. González is a professor at the Chemistry Department.
-He is an expert in the field of synthesis of nanoparticles and clays, bioprocesses, and protein purification.
+He is an expert in synthesizing nanoparticles and clays, bioprocesses, and protein purification.
 He is part of our effort to create a novel SARS-CoV-2 vaccine with Prof. Sergio Rosales-

 Prof. Vanessa Labrada-Martagón

 Prof. Labrada is a professor at the Science Department at UASLP.
 She is interested in the relationship between ecology and health.
-In particular, she has found that the health of wild turtles is an excellent way to understand if an environment is healthy or not.
+In particular, she has found that the health of wild turtles is an excellent way to understand whether an environment is healthy.
 Furthermore, she has found that erythrocytes nuclei of sick turtles are not “normal”.
 We are collaborating with her lab to further characterize these abnormalities.

 Prof. Aldo Mejía-Rodriguez